k88hudson/popcorn-supertext-js/README.md

 How it works (when a target is specified)
 -------------
 When the plugin is initialized, Supertext creates a div that contains your text and adds it to the target.
 Between start and end times, Supertext adds an 'active' class to the container.
+Otherwise it as an 'inactive' class.

 **Example:**
 ```javascript